pyapp-org/pyapp.rollbar/README.rst

    :target: https://github.com/ambv/black
       :alt: Once you go Black...

 Integration with Rollbar_ error tracking.
-Provides both access to a Rollbar client and integration with the toplevel error handler to capture unhandled exceptions.
+The extension provides the following features.

+Initialise Client
+    On startup of the application the client is configured ready for use.

+Top-Level Error Reporting
+    Register a top level exception handler to catch any exceptions that are not handled by the application

 .. _Rollbar: https://rollbar.com/